security best-practices compliance

 TLS Everywhere

-All communication with your agent uses HTTPS/TLS.
-On HostAgentes, this is automatic — SSL certificates are provisioned and renewed automatically.
+All communication with your agent goes over HTTPS/TLS.
+On HostAgentes this is automatic — SSL certificates are provisioned and renewed for you.

 Protect against abuse with rate limits: